Many types of sugar worldwide exist, such as Glucose, Fructose, Sucrose, and Lactose.

 - Granulated sugar has larger, coarser crystals and is commonly used in baking, cooking, and sweetening drinks.

-- Caster sugar, or superfine sugar, has smaller, finer crystals and is often used in delicate baked goods, meringues, and cocktails.
+- Caster sugar, or superfine sugar, has smaller, finer crystals and is used in delicate baked goods, meringues, and cocktails.

 Granulated Sugar vs Caster Sugar